rwydaegh/goliat/docs/quick_start.md

 ![GOLIAT GUI during simulation](img/gui_placeholder.png) *Placeholder for a screenshot of the GOLIAT GUI during a simulation run.*

-## Step 4: View and Analyze Results
+## Step 4: View and analyze results

 Once the simulation is complete, GOLIAT will save all results in a structured directory within the `results/` folder.
 For our example, you'll find outputs in `results/near_field/thelonious/700MHz/by_cheek/`.